aws/sagemaker-hyperpod-cli/README.md

 * `node-count` (int) - Required.
 The number of nodes (instances) to launch the jobs on.
 * `instance-type` (string) - Required.
 The instance type to launch the job on.
 Note that the instance types you can use are the available instances within your SageMaker quotas for instances prefixed with `ml`.
 * `tasks-per-node` (int) - Optional.
 The number of devices to use per instance.
 * `label-selector` (dict[string, list[string]]) - Optional.
-A dictionary of labels and their values that will override the predefined node selection rules based on the HyperPod `node-health-status` label and values.
+A dictionary of labels and their values that will override the predefined node selection rules based on the SageMaker HyperPod `node-health-status` label and values.
 If users provide this field, the CLI will launch the job with this customized label selection.
 * `deep-health-check-passed-nodes-only` (bool) - Optional.
 If set to `true`, the job will be launched only on nodes that have the `deep-health-check-status` label with the value `passed`.
 * `scheduler-type` (enum) - Optional.
 The scheduler type to use.
 Currently, only `Kueue` is supported.
 * `queue-name` (string) - Optional.
 The name of the queue to submit the job to, which is created by the cluster admin users in your AWS account.